StampsCard/stamps-card-api/README.md

 ## Description

 - GraphQL server that provides the data for the Stamps Card app.
-You can see the domain model [here](https://drive.google.com/file/d/1Mhn0wnRAX-tzvCrkG7mX62GoqeSbCniK/view?usp=sharing).
 - Please, be careful when you upgrade package versions from GraphQL Yoga and Prisma.
 - Those are the different components of this API: